vanbrandaos/dotfiles-windows/README.md

 ```bash
     powershell -executionpolicy bypass -File .\ps1\setup-windows-terminal.ps1
 ```

 *Note: The custom settings bring up profiles that may not exist, such as WSL Arch (see below).
 You may need to change Terminal Profiles later. *
+*Note: To install only Windows Terminal, run **choco install microsoft-windows-terminal** on PowerShell*

 # Git (and Git Bash)
+Settings on/for Windows.
+Skip if you don't want keep your ssh key here, neither aliases for Bash and simulations for ls command.

 1. Create a new SSH key and symbolic links
 ```bash